CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 ## Migration overview

-This guide helps you migrate from BCDA v1/v2 to version 3 (v3).
+This guide helps you migrate from BCDA v1/v2 to v3.
 Key changes include:

 - New endpoint URL structure
 - Unified ExplanationOfBenefit resource for all claims